5 Sights in Jaén, Spain (with Map and Images)

 Show sight on map

-The Basilica Menor de la Sacra Iglesia Parroquial de San Ildefonso is a Christian Catholic church in Jaén.
-It was erected in 1248 in the suburb of San Ildefonso, created after the expansion of the walled enclosure of the city.
-It was consecrated to San Ildefonso de Toledo because at that time the church of Jaén depended on the archbishopric of Toledo.
-It is located in the homonymous square, which is presided over by a sculpture dedicated to the Immaculate Conception of Mary, carved in stone by Amadeo Ruiz Olmos on the occasion of the remodeling of the square in 1957.
-Following the "Descent of the Virgin" in 1430, this temple acquired great importance and became a sanctuary and, later, a minor basilica, of the patron saint of the city.
+The Minor Basilica of the Sacred Parish Church of San Ildefonso is a Roman Catholic church in Jaén.
+It was erected in 1248 in the suburb of San Ildefonso, created after the expansion of the city's walled enclosure.
+It was consecrated to San Ildefonso de Toledo because at that time the church of Jaén was dependent on the archbishopric of Toledo.
+It is located in the square of the same name, which is presided over by a sculpture dedicated to the Immaculate Conception of Mary, carved in stone by Amadeo Ruiz Olmos on the occasion of the remodelling of the square in 1957.
+Following the "Descent of the Virgin" in 1430, this temple acquired great importance and became a sanctuary and, later, a minor basilica of the patron saint of the city.

 Wikipedia: Basílica de San Ildefonso (Jaén) (ES), Website